 Example: Between Marco, Reilly, and the ghost, the dorm room was getting pretty crowded.

 A term of study that lasts either from fall to winter or from winter to spring.
 Each academic year includes two semesters.
 If a college uses a semester system, most classes will be one semester long.

 Example: The semester isn’t even halfway over, but already Marco and Reilly have used up all their paper towels.
 There’s no other way to appease the ghost.

 A large green lawn on campus where students can play frisbee, study, or just hang out.

 Example: “Really?
 Everytime I cross the quad your frisbee just happens to hit my head?”
 Professor Smith asked Liz.

-You may think you already know what squirrels are, but you really don’t until you visit Illinois.
+You may think you already know what squirrels are, but you really don’t until you visit UIUC.

 Example: Lisa was on her way to work when Harold, the baddest squirrel on campus, spotted her and began aiming his acorn.